kekavc24/rookie_yaml/CONTRIBUTING.md

 # Intro

-We are open for contributions from any human irrespective of your skill level, age, gender, race, nationality or religious beliefs.
+We are open to contributions from any human irrespective of your skill level, age, gender, race, nationality or religious beliefs.
 Just contribute.

 >[!CAUTION]
 > Spam/malicious PRs will be closed without review.